-The Coffee Almond Biscuit Salami is a variation of the classic Chocolate Salami often prepared during the holidays.
-This no-bake dessert is typical of Portugal but has been popular in Italy for many years.
-I personally saw my aunt in Ferrara make it in the 70s.
-The recipe is very easy, quick, and always enjoyed by everyone.
-If there are children, you can substitute coffee with milk.
+The Coffee Almond Biscuit Salami is a variation on the classic Chocolate Salami often prepared during the holidays.
+This no-bake dessert is typically Portuguese but has been popular in Italy for many years; I myself saw it prepared by an aunt in Ferrara in the 1970s.
+The recipe is very easy, quick, and always a crowd-pleaser.
+If there are children, you can substitute the coffee with milk.

-Follow my Facebook page and LIKE it to stay updated
+Follow my Facebook page and hit LIKE to stay updated

 More holiday recipes by clicking the links below